yunna1001/yunna1001.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Ph.D. graduated from Tianjin University, School of Environmental Science & Engineering, under the supervision of [Prof. Yuan Wang](https://www.researchgate.net/profile/Wang-Yuan).
+I obtained my Ph.D. degree from Tianjin University, School of Environmental Science & Engineering, under the supervision of [Prof. Yuan Wang](https://www.researchgate.net/profile/Wang-Yuan).
 Additionally, I am also a guest researcher in [Prof. Zhu Liu's](https://scholar.harvard.edu/zhu/home) research group at Tsinghua University.
 I was a visiting student in the Department of Geography at King's College London, advised by [Prof. Daoping Wang](https://www.kcl.ac.uk/people/daoping-wang) and [Prof. Heran Zheng](https://profiles.ucl.ac.uk/89848-heran-zheng).

 I am on the 2024-25 academic job market.